-The MISC Community Coqui Control Program provides equipment such as 100-gallon sprayer tank(s), 9-gallon walk behind sprayer(s), hoses and supplies including powdered citric acid or 12-16% citric acid solution to community members to treat coqui frogs on their own properties or properties that have granted access to community members for entry.
+The MISC Community Coqui Control Program provides equipment such as 100-gallon sprayer tank(s), 9-gallon walk behind sprayer(s), hoses, and supplies including powdered citric acid or 12-16% citric acid solution to community members to treat coqui frogs on their own properties or properties that have granted access to community members for entry.

-All community members using MISC equipment and supplies must agree to the conditions within this Community Coqui Control Code of Conduct and follow these requirements whenever responding to coqui frogs within their neighborhood.
+All community members using MISC equipment and supplies must agree to the conditions within the Community Coqui Control Code of Conduct and follow these requirements whenever responding to coqui frogs within their neighborhood.
 MISC may terminate any community member’s right to use MISC equipment if the Code of Conduct is not followed.

 - Treat all the people in the community with respect at all times.
 Do not trespass onto neighbor’s property or threaten or harass the occupants or owner.
 The Community Coqui Control Program relies on neighbors helping neighbors and working together.
-If the property owner or tenants have denied access for community members to treat coqui frogs that decision must be respected.
-If the property owner hasn’t signed up on the spray week schedule do not assume access is allowed even if it has been granted in the past.
+If the property owner or tenants have denied access for community members to treat coqui frogs, that decision must be respected.
+If the property owner hasn’t signed up on the spray week schedule, do not assume access is allowed, even if it has been granted in the past.

-- If personal property is damaged during the course of community spray activities please apologize to the owner and work with them to clean up or make repairs as needed.
+- If personal property is damaged during the course of community spray activities, please apologize to the owner and work with them to clean up or make repairs as needed.

-- If you become concerned about coqui on a particular property please report that to MISC using this form: Coqui Report Form
+- If you become concerned about coqui on a particular property, please report that to MISC using this form: Coqui Report Form.

 - MISC will provide written information regarding the care and use of equipment at each distribution.
 Please follow the care and use guidelines to ensure that the equipment is always in working order.
 Citric acid is extremely corrosive to metal objects, so daily cleaning is necessary.
-If a piece of equipment fails in use, or is damaged, please alert MISC staff so repairs can be made.
+If a piece of equipment fails in use or is damaged, please alert MISC staff so repairs can be made.

-- When checking out a 100-gallon tank sprayer, the equipment must remain in the same vehicle during the entire check out period.
+- When checking out a 100-gallon tank sprayer, the equipment must remain in the same vehicle during the entire checkout period.
 If a transfer of the tank is needed, that must be performed at the MISC baseyard.

-- When using citric acid to treat coqui frogs follow all label guidelines including:
+- When using citric acid to treat coqui frogs, follow all label guidelines, including:

 - Read and fill out the form here: CITRIC WAIVER HDOA FORM

-- if using powdered citric mix the correct solution, recommended is 12-16%.
+- If using powdered citric, mix the correct solution (recommended is 12-16%).
 A 1.28 lb bag of powdered citric acid mixed in one gallon of water will create a 16% solution

-- having water available to rinse areas where the citric may have accidentally spilled and to rinse your skin and eyes if exposed.
+- Having water available to rinse areas where the citric may have accidentally spilled and to rinse your skin and eyes if exposed.